Pseudo-Zeno: Date and authorship

 Only one manuscript attributes the anonymous philosophical treatise to an author, Zeno the Philosopher.
 The identification, however, is spurious.
 Although some 20th-century scholars believed the text was written by Zeno of Citium, the obvious influence of later texts and ideas has made this position untenable.
 Internal evidence also indicates that the author was a Christian.
 While explicitly Christian passages could be explained as Armenian interpolations, Stone and Shirinian argue that they are integral to the text.

 Pseudo-Zeno wrote in the second half of the sixth century or perhaps early in the seventh.
 The Armenian translation was probably made in the seventh century.
 It did not circulate widely.
-The Greek text is lost and the Armenian manuscript tradition begins in the thirteenth century in connection with the monastic universities of Gladzor and Tatev.
+The Greek text, if one ever existed, is lost and the Armenian manuscript tradition begins in the thirteenth century in connection with the monastic universities of Gladzor and Tatev.